Pasha-freelance/Weather-App/README.md

 ___
 ## UI was created with the help of Material-ui

+#### There was used an Open weather api https://openweathermap.org/

 > You can test app by this link https://righteous-stamp.surge.sh/ <br>

 Happy using!